4 Common ATS Pitfalls & 4 Ways to Overcome Them

 This 100% means involving recruiters from the start, but it also means pulling in people from other areas within the organization to ensure no points are overlooked.
 You can even consider involving a business analyst.
 If you’re unsure who to involve, we at Advanced RPO can help you decide—we have a list of steps and standards designed to ensure no stone is left unturned.

-- Set up the system to fit your unique processes.
 When setting up your ATS, keep unique variations in your recruiting process in mind.
 If you focus more on high-volume recruiting or low-volume exempt or niche placements, this will dictate how you set up your steps and statuses.
 As an example, pre-screening questions are crucial for high-volume hourly hiring, but not so much for one-off, full-time hires.

 And, I beg you, do not only set one status per process stage.
 It’s not feasible to manage, track, and report on.
 There is no way to differentiate between candidates who have been scheduled for interviews, those who haven’t, and those who have already spoken to a hiring manager.
 Or, which candidates have been cleared by background checks and those who have yet to complete one.

-- Make sure your ATS is integrated with other operational systems.
 Your ATS is the heartbeat of your recruitment process.
 It must be able to seamlessly interface with your other recruitment tools and vendors.
 This includes your HR system of record, your background check and assessment vendors, etc.

 The more integrated all workflows are, the more efficiently candidates can be moved through the hiring process.
 And though it may seem like a significant investment to build these integrations up front, the truth is it ends up costing more in the end due to lost efficiency, reduced scalability, and stilted productivity, especially in high-volume hiring situations.